-These same advantages apply to online merchants everywhere; hundreds of thousands of online retailers accept Bitcoin, and hundreds more are signing up by the day as Bitcoin grows in popularity.
-It might seem hard to fathom, but we believe that Bitcoin is only in its infancy and that it will continue to grow as merchants and users alike come to realize Bitcoin’s massive benefits.
+These same advantages apply to online merchants everywhere; hundreds of thousands of online retailers accept Bitcoin, and hundreds more are signing up by the day.
+It might seem hard to fathom, but we believe that Bitcoin is only in its infancy.
+It will only continue to grow as merchants and users alike come to realize Bitcoin’s massive benefits.

-Transaction fees are fees paid to Bitcoin “miners,” who provide the computing power that solves the complex mathematical problems necessary to have a transaction confirmed on the blockchain.
-Without these miners, cryptocurrency and the ‘asymmetric cryptography’ that underlies the blockchain, Bitcoin would be impossible to realize.
-Miners secure the integrity of the blockchain, and as a collective, they are responsible for ensuring Bitcoin is a well-oiled machine that responds to and reacts to its users within its network.
+Transaction fees are paid to Bitcoin “miners,” who provide the computing power that solves the complex mathematical problems necessary to confirm a transaction on the blockchain.
+Miners secure the integrity of the blockchain, and they are collectively responsible for ensuring Bitcoin is a well-oiled machine that responds to users within its network.

-Traffic, volume, and noise within the blockchain affect how quickly your transaction will be added to the blockchain by the miners.
-But you can always counteract delays by including a higher transaction fee: the bigger the fee you include, the greater the incentive for miners to add it to the blockchain.
+You can also counteract processing delays by including a higher transaction fee: the bigger the fee you include, the greater the incentive for miners to add it to the blockchain.

 How much are transaction fees?

 Sites like BitCoinFees.21.co offer users live updates on the fees paid to miners.
-This provides a baseline and average for transactional fees that is constantly updated in real time.
+This provides a real-time baseline and average for transaction fees.

 Is Bitcoin legal?

 Yes, Bitcoin is legal.